mmtmn/cmb-study/README.md

 Which is nice, but it most certainly makes me want to introduce smoothed oarticle hydrodynamics to it

 After further attempts, Smoothed Particle Hydrodynamics seems to provide a more stable fluid dynamics solution

+After adding ISPH it was needed to introduce Barnes–Hut Gravity since the complexity was too high